-In his story about the healing of the leper, Mark stresses the supremacy of faith.
+In the story of Jesus and the leper, Mark stresses the sick man's request and the compassion of Christ.
 Our heart must be open to grace and to God's personal nearness to us.
 The externals of religion are meant to facilitate interior communion with the Lord.
 The pure heart, when silence prevails and distraction is kept at bay, is the true Ark of the Covenant where God is present.
 Sometimes the externals of religion on which we rely are allowed to collapse, just as the Ark was captured by the enemy.
 Tried and tested religious practices suddenly seems inadequate to the needs of our time, and this leaves us feeling pretty helpless.
 We need to cross this desert to again find how to share Jesus with our present world.

 Discerning real faith from false religiosity is not always easy.
 The people of Israel were hardly to blame for rallying around traditional religious centres, the Ark of the Covenant and the miraculous power of God.
 Who then is to blame?
 Religious leaders carry the main burden of keeping religious practice pure.
 Earlier in Samuel's story Eli's sons Hophni and Phinehas were guilty of serious wrongdoing.
 They were reserving the best portions of the meat sacrifices for themselves and offering to God only the offal, along with other scandalous actions.
 Religious leaders are supposed to guard agains the spread of superstition and selfishness, and helpthe people to distinguish true from false forms of religion.